DoctorWkt/SimpleCPU/README.md

 4 JMP: IRload PCincr            Increment the PC, load the IR
-       * do_nothing             (wait for the IR to be loaded) ARload                   Load the address reg, increment the PC ARena PCload uSreset     Load the PC from AR, reset the micosequencer
+       * do_nothing             (wait for the IR to be loaded) ARload                   Load the address register ARena PCload uSreset     Load the PC from AR, reset the micosequencer
 ```